 The Group derives revenues primarily from the assembly of products under supply agreements with its customers, the fabrication of customized optics and glass, and income from production wind-down and transfer agreements.
 Revenues represent the invoiced value of products, net of trade discounts and allowances, and exclude goods and services tax.
 The Group recognizes revenues when realized or realizable and earned.
 The Group considers revenues realized or realizable and earned when there is persuasive evidence of an arrangement, delivery has occurred, the sales price is fixed or determinable, and collectability is reasonably assured.
-Delivery does not occur until products have been shipped or services have been provided to the customer, risk of loss has transferred to the customer and customer acceptance has been obtained, customer acceptance provisions have lapsed, or the Group has objective evidence that the criteria specified in the customer acceptance provisions have been satisfied.
+Delivery does not occur until products have been shipped or services have been provided to the customer, risk of loss has transferred to the customer and customer acceptance provisions have been satisfied.
 In situations where a formal acceptance is required but the acceptance only relates to whether the product meets its published specifications, revenues are generally recognized upon shipment provided all other revenue recognition criteria are met.
 The sales price is not considered to be fixed or determinable until all contingencies related to the sale have been resolved.
-The Group reduces revenues for rebates and other similar allowances.
-Revenues are recognized only if these estimates can be reasonably and reliably determined.
-The Group bases its estimates on historical results taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
+The Group pases its estimates on historical results taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
 In addition to the aforementioned general policies, the following are the specific revenue recognition policies for each major category of revenues.